HQSquantumsimulations/qoqo_examples/documentation/src/circuits/intro.md

 circuit += ops.MeasureQubit(qubit=1, readout="ro", readout_index=1)
 ```

-And with roqoqo like this:
+And with roqoqo, like this:

 ```rust
 use roqoqo::{Circuit, operations::*};